PATHWAYS TO PHILOSOPHY

 The first Pathways distance learning students joined in 1995.
 The Pathways web site was launched in 1997.

 In 2002, the International Society of Philosophers was formed to promote the benefits of philosophy, and to run the Pathways programs and awards.
-There are currently 1703 ISFP members in 84 countries.
+There are ISFP members in over 90 countries.

 If you have any comments about the Pathways web site, or if you would like to ask a question about the Pathways online courses, please use the Feedback form.